-Question required for currently contracted QHP Issuers and new Applicant Entrants.
+Question required for currently contracted Applicants and new entrant Applicants.

 The Exchange recognizes the critical importance of Mental and Behavioral Health Services as part of the broader set of medical services provided to enrollees.
-Answers will be evaluated based on the degree of integration and accessibility relative to industry trends and market innovations, as well as the thoroughness of the response.
+Answers will be evaluated based on the degree of integration and accessibility relative to industry trends and market innovations.

-18.7.1 Describe the Applicant's strategies to improve accessibility of mental and behavioral health services and further integrate mental and behavioral health with medical services.
+18.7.1 Describe Applicant's strategies to improve accessibility of mental and behavioral health services and further integrate mental and behavioral health with medical services.
 Specifically address the following:

 - Efforts to improve the availability of services, such as changes in benefits management, networks, contracting with accountable care organizations, etc. - Strategies to improve the integration of mental and behavioral health services and medical services, and a description of any recommended models or best practices integrating these services.
-Indicate whether these efforts are implemented in association with PCMH and IHM models. - Percent of services provided under an integrated behavioral health-medical model in both its Exchange business (if Applicant had Exchange business in 2017) and total book of business.

-• Comment on any highly innovative models in California or nationwide and potential collaborative opportunities to adopt these models on a larger scale.
+Indicate whether these efforts are implemented in association with Patient-Centered Medical Home (PCMH) and IHM models. - Percent of services provided under an integrated behavioral health-medical model, as defined and recognized by Applicant, in both its Exchange business (if Applicant had Exchange business in 2018) and total book of business. - Comment on any highly innovative models in California or nationwide and potential collaborative opportunities to adopt these models on a larger scale.